 If you don’t know how fast or slow your website is NOW, then how will you know if it’s made any improvement after you follow the tips and tricks I highlight in this post?
 If you don’t have a starting point, it’s going to be impossible to refer back to.
 Pickin’ up what I’m puttin’ down here?

 Speed Checking Tools not only give you specific loading times (down to the milisecond) but they also give you detailed reports on what’s slowing down your site, to begin with.
 This detailed report will help you figure out where you should spend the most time with improvements.

 Free Speed Checking Tools:

-There are a bunch of free to use tools online and they only takes a few minutes — depending on how long it takes your site to load 😉
+There are a bunch of free-to-use tools online and they only take a few minutes — depending on how long it takes your site to load 😉

 Important Note*** These recommendations are pretty generic and are based on best practices.
 Some of the factors might be out of your control or might not specifically apply to your page.

 How fast should your website be?

 The slower your website, the more users will abandon it.